-Check out our tips to increase channel partner engagement whenever you want more from your sales incentives programs.
-These programs aren’t hard to understand or implement, but it’s more complicated than simply throwing random opportunities out there and watching sales roll in.
-You need to position your products in a way that encourages your partners to put them to work for both your businesses.
+Channel incentive programs are more complicated than simply throwing random opportunities out there and watching channel sales revenue roll in.
+You need to position your products in a way that encourages your channel partners to put them to work for both your businesses.

 How do you do it?
 Here are five surprising tips to increase channel partner engagement by creating mutual benefits:

 1. Keep your message intact across language and cultural barriers.

 Growing global sales channels depends on the ability to communicate clearly.
 English is not the only language, and American is not the sole English dialect.
 Make sure you translate your training materials into enough variants to get the right information to your sales partners around the world.

 You also need to keep in mind the different cultures in other global business communities.
 In some areas, you must establish a personal connection before any product training can begin.
 You can work these elements into incentive plans.
 In other areas, the timeline from contacting to closing a lead can be vastly different from your own.
 Training modules need to keep these cultural differences in mind to provide a rich learning experience that will truly benefit your bottom line.

 2. Improve ease of access.

 On-site training helps your partners see how to sell and use products in their local markets.
 It gives you an opportunity to learn more about how your products fit into your partners’ plans.
 In-person relations also boost relationship building.
 You get to know the real people in charge of putting your business to work in their regions.
 Unfortunately, it’s also very costly and somewhat limited.